 The Department of Communication desires to acknowledge the accomplishments of its students.
-Below, four students, chosen by professors, will be featured throughout the semester from each concentration: Communication Studies, Broadcast Journalism, Digital Cinema and Television, Print Journalism and Strategic Communication.
+Below, four students, chosen by professors, will be featured throughout the semester from each concentration: Communication Studies, Broadcast Journalism, Digital Film and Television, Multimedia Journalism and Advertising and Public Relations.

 After graduating from the University of South Alabama, I received my first full time job with a company called Martin Sprocket and Gear.
 I was hired as a management trainee where I learned the ins and outs of the company.
 From management trainee, I moved to inside sales where I helped clients acquire what they needed from our company.

 About three months into the job, I saw that I received a message on LinkedIn.
 In April 2015, I was on national TV where my family and I starred on show called Treehouse Masters.
 I was extremely blessed to have won a dream Tree House for my family back home in Pennsylvania.
 Before I opened the message, I noticed something about the Treehouse being mentioned.
 The message read how this gentleman (my now boss, Duane Ward) was watching the show with his wife and thought I would be ideal for his company.
 At first I thought the company was a small, start-up company, but when I read about the company, I was blown away.